demoleiwang/CGMWP/README.md

 Code for the paper: Improving Compositional Generalization in Math Word Problem Solving.

-Please email me (lei.wang.2019@phdcs.smu.edu.sg) to find the code and data.
+Please email me (lei.wang.2019@phdcs.smu.edu.sg) to get the code and data.